 - The members of the Board of Directors, excepting the President, Vice President/President-Elect, Secretary, Treasurer, and immediate Past President, shall hold office in staggered terms, up to three years.
 Directors may serve a maximum of two consecutive three-year terms.
 Vacancies due to any cause other than the end of the elected term of office may be filled by the Board of Directors.

 - The Nominating Committee shall be comprised of the immediate past president as chair, plus three members of the Society selected by the chair of the nominating committee to represent all constituencies of the Society.
 The nominating committee shall prepare a slate of candidates for each of the officer or board positions being vacated at the end of an elected term of office.
-Candidates for officer positions must be current or past Board members.
 The number of candidates for the position of: Vice President/President Elect and Secretary shall be at least two; for Treasurer shall be at least one; and for Board Director shall be larger than the number of open positions by at least one.

 - The slate of candidates for officer positions must be provided to the Secretary of the Society not later than February 28 of the year prior to the year in which new officers will take office to enable the Secretary of the Society to notify members of the slate of officers by March 31 of that year.
 The slate of candidates for open Board positions must be provided to the Secretary of the Society not later than July 31 of the year prior to the year in which the new Board members will take office to enable the Secretary to notify the membership of the candidates by August 31 of that year.